krishsharma0413/spotify-dl-webui/README.md

 The download is complete. 🎉
 ![image](./assets/thankyou.png)
+The download button will download the a zip file which contains all your music data.
+The Mp3 files has complete metadata regarding the artist name, album name, BPM, etc.

 ## License 📜
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.